Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Labor and Economic Justice

 As the proud son of a union nurse, Bill Humphrey is a strong proponent of the social and economic benefits of a vital organized labor movement, and he also supports greater legal protections and safety nets for all our residents, regardless of union status.
+Labor will be an integral part of our work on a Green New Deal and addressing the housing crisis.

 Massachusetts has historically been at the forefront in the United States on worker safety and labor rights, compensation, activism, and organizing.
 Without organized labor, there is no significant force representing our workers on an equal level with management and owners.
-Bill will champion policies to expand union density, make it easier to unionize (in both the private and public sectors), strengthen collective bargaining, and reduce workplace accidents.
+Bill will champion policies to expand union density, make it easier to unionize (in both the private and public sectors), strengthen collective bargaining, promote project labor agreements, and reduce workplace accidents.
 He supports fair, durable, and forward-thinking public employee union contracts.
 He backs campaigns like the minimum wage increase.
-We also have a sacred obligation to take care of and meet our collective promises to those who are retired and those who are unable to work.

 The Commonwealth also needs to take stronger action on wage theft and must eliminate the separate tipped minimum wage, which creates too many opportunities for managers and employers to abuse, exploit, and under-pay service and restaurant employees.
 Bill Humphrey also supports ending the separate (lower) wage standards for agricultural workers.
 We need to ban zero-hour/on-call contract scheduling for part-time non-union employees, so that workers can schedule childcare, second jobs, or other needs ahead of time.
 This will also reduce opportunities for harassment and abuse by managers exploiting the power of scheduling.